KAKAkomboo/KAKAkomboo/README.md

 of course you did.

-everyone does.

-      .  .  .  .  .  .  .
-   .                       .
- .   ██████████████████████  .
+              ████████
+           ███        ███
+          █   ██    ██   █
+         █               █
+         █  █         █  █
- .   █  POSTAL VIBES ONLY █  .
+          █   ████████   █
+           ███          █
+           ████████████
+              ████████

- .   █  "it's not my fault █  .
+  POSTAL (1997) — "it's not my fault if it's
- .   █   if it's not fun   █  .
- .   █   for you."         █  .
+                   not fun for you."
- .   ██████████████████████  .
-   .                       .
-      .  .  .  .  .  .  .

 there is no reward here.
 only the void.
-the void looks back.
-have a good day.
-or don't. it doesn't matter.
+the void has noted your presence. have a fine day. or don't. it doesn't register either way.
-nothing matters.
-(jk)
-(or am i)
-(yes)
 ```

 </details>

 <details>
-<summary><code>[ 📟 SYS INFO :: EXTENDED MANIFEST :: [CLEARANCE: NONE] ]</code></summary>
+<summary><code>[ 📟 EXTENDED MANIFEST :: CLEARANCE: NONE // ENTER ANYWAY ]</code></summary>

 <br/>

 ```
 EXTENDED SYSTEM MANIFEST :: ANGELINA_SYS
 -----------------------------------------
-Architecture : chaotic-good / dual-core
+Architecture   : chaotic-good / dual-core / sleep-deprived
-Primary Drive: art & code, in equal measure
+Primary Drive  : art + code, in equal parts
-Boot media   : industrial playlists
+Boot sequence  : industrial playlist → caffeine → compile
+Kernel         : perpetually-student.build

-Known bugs   :
+Known bugs (non-critical, will not patch):
-  > cannot stop a project once started
+  > cannot stop a project once started          [WONTFIX]
-  > perfectionism loop — no exit condition
+  > perfectionism loop — no exit condition      [WONTFIX]
-  > 3am hyperfocus — uninterruptible process
+  > 3am hyperfocus — uninterruptible process    [WONTFIX]
-  > character design addiction — no patch available
+  > character design addiction                   [WONTFIX]
+  > saving files in 40 different versions        [WONTFIX]

-Favorite software : winamp. always winamp.
+Favorite software  : winamp. always winamp. forever winamp.
-Favorite color    : #00FF00 on #000000. forever.
+Favorite color     : #CC0000 on #000000. non-negotiable.
+Favorite sound     : industrial static at 3am.

 System quote:
-  "it still works. that's enough. ship it."
+  "it still compiles. that's enough. ship it."
+  "the art will be done when it's done."
+  "sleep is a skill issue."
 ```

 </details>